Say-Hello2y/Say-Hello2y.github.io/_posts/2022-08-18-transformer.md

 Now, let's recall the process of training our model, firstly we get the training dataset (src, trg), which means the input English sentence (src) and corresponding German translation (trg) and we often need to preprocess it, then we input the processed data to our model, to be precise, the src data is sent to the encoder, and trg data is sent to the decoder where we use masked attention to keep the auto-regressive property, select loss function and use SGD to optimize our model to get ideal parameters to minimize the loss function.
 ## Data preprocess
+In the training loop, we need to preprocess our source data and convert it to  batch_size
+$$
+\times
+$$
-In the training loop, we need to preprocess our source data and convert it to  batch_size$\times$sentence_length  tensor, each row in the input tensor stands for a sentence, each element in the row stands for a word that is expressed by an index, and we often pad the sentence to a fixed length for better training our model.In practice, we also add an init_token <sos> and an eos_token <eos> .This process can be finished by torchtext & spacy, both of them are python packages for NLP.
+sentence_length  tensor, each row in the input tensor stands for a sentence, each element in the row stands for a word that is expressed by an index, and we often pad the sentence to a fixed length for better training our model.In practice, we also add an init_token <sos> and an eos_token <eos> .This process can be finished by torchtext & spacy, both of them are python packages for NLP.

 ### Torchtext